pcafrica/advanced_programming_2025-2026/lectures/07/07-c++_stl2_move.md

 # Shared pointers

-For instance you have several objects that **refer** to a resource (e.g., a matrix, a shape, ...) that is build dynamically (and maybe is a polymorphic object).
+For instance, you have several objects that **refer** to a resource (e.g., a matrix, a shape, ...) that is built dynamically (and maybe is a polymorphic object).
 You want to keep track of all the references in such a way that when (and only when) the last one gets destroyed the resource is also destroyed.

 To this purpose you need a `std::shared_ptr<T>`.
 It implements the semantic of *clean it up when the resource is no longer used*.

-While `std::unique_ptr` do not cause any computational overhead (they are just a light wrapper around an ordinary pointer), shared pointers do, so use them only if it is really necessary.
+While `std::unique_ptr` does not cause any computational overhead (it is just a light wrapper around an ordinary pointer), shared pointers incur overhead due to reference counting (typically requiring two allocations: one for the object and one for the control block).
+Use them only when shared ownership is truly necessary.

 ---